Themezly/Documentation/pages/extend/creatus-theme/hooks-and-filters.md

 #### Enable Gutenberg ( block ) editor
 By default Creatus disables Gutenberg editor and let you use the Tinymce editor for all posts types and pages.
-To modify this filter or enable Gutenberg on specific post type you can redeclare the filter function in your child theme `functions.php` file.
+To modify this filter or enable Gutenberg on specific post type you can re-declare the filter function in your child theme `functions.php` file.

 <pre class="prettyprint light">